1. South Island

 DESCRIPTION:

-Abel Tasman Marahau Beach Camp is just a stone_s throw from the delightful beach you will find level sites with some shady spots.
+Abel Tasman Marahau Beach Camp is just a stone's throw from the delightful beach you will find level sites with some shady spots.
 On the other side of the road is a well-stocked shop and the camp office.
 Water taxis leave from here, and kayak hire is available.
 Start your tramping experience from here or laze on the safe swimming beach.
 There is a public phone and a post box.
 In the camping area is a sandy playground for the children and a central amenity block.
 The large kitchen has a full stove, microwave cooking and in the dining end, a TV and internet station.
 There are roomy shower cubicles, and a versatile laundry with automatic washers, dryer, ironing equipment, fridges and freezers.
 A dump station.
 Eftpos and credit card are some of the facilities.
 Adjacent to the camp is a licensed restaurant.
 Your hosts are the Alborn family.
-All sites are $35 for two people.

 Categories: